-I believe we are here to give meaning to life and our current confinement threatens the very concept of how we are supposed to do this.
-Most importantly, to have meaning in life is to have love - love for one another, for our community and most importantly, for ourselves.
-Those two words I thought I saw, BE STILL, were exactly the words I needed to hear.
-I needed to be still and reflect on how to receive, to open a new door to Self Acceptance.
+I believe we are here to give meaning to life and our current confinement seems to threaten the very concept of how we are supposed to do this.
+Most importantly, to have meaning in life is to have love - love for one another, for our community and for ourselves.
+Those two words I thought saw "be still" were exactly the words I needed to translate to myself.
+I needed to be still and reflect on how to receive, to liberate and open a new door to Self Acceptance.

-I think of LOVE as oscillating energy and in order for us to receive and accept our inner worth, we have to be open to its flow.
-Others may validate us, the Universe may even show us how to try and go about it when we (like I had just done) randomly select words from a page of a book in a moment of deep sadness.
-But all of this, means nothing without our ability to open the door within ourselves to receive it, accept it and, most importantly, rise to the occasion and courage to love ourselves implicitly and share it with others.
+Love, to me, is an oscillating energy.
+We have to be open to receive and willing to give.
+This is its current, its flow.
+Others may validate us, the Universe may even show us how to try to go about it, such as randomly selecting words from a page of a book in a moment of deep sadness as I had done.
+But all of this, means nothing without our ability to open the door within ourselves and to receive it, accept it and, most importantly, rise to the occasion and courage to love ourselves implicitly to share it with others.

 Perhaps while Mother Earth begins to once again find herself.
 As her lungs clear and she begins to breathe deeply as she once did, we, too, can rise to the courage of this occasion and breathe love within ourselves, collectively.
 I leave you with the full poem that opened randomly to me that night so we can be reminded that the message we need comes to us at exactly the right time:

 Let it not be made of wool - snowflake